 Digital Writing Month started in November 2012.
 While we did not host a full month of digital writing in 2013, you can go to www.makertext.com to see the results of our 48-hour event from November 2013.
-Digital Writing Month will return with gusto in November 2014, hosted again by Sean Michael Morris and Jesse Stommel with the support of the Division of Continuing Studies at UW-Madison.
+Digital Writing Month will return with gusto in November 2014, hosted by Sean Michael Morris, Jesse Stommel, and Chris Friend, with the support of the Division of Continuing Studies at UW-Madison and Hybrid Pedagogy.
 Keep your eyes peeled for details and check out the materials from our original course archived here.

 How Does One DigiWriMo?

 - There are no secrets to doing DigiWriMo, no right way and no wrong way to do it.
 Some people may write a novel using their computer and call it a day; while others may write hundreds of Twitter haiku.
 The key to success is your imagination and your love of experimentation, exploration, and fun.

 - Prepare to join the fray!
 All the Digital Writing Month events (including not-to-be-missed guest blog posts) will be posted here.
 There will also be weekly discussions and writing exercises all month long!